megsavageosterwalder/Grocery-Item-Frequency-Analyzer/README.md

 ---

-📊 How It Works
+## 📊 How It Works
 1. Reads grocery items from a text file (one item per line)
 2. Converts all items to lowercase for consistent counting
-	3. Stores item frequencies using a std::map
+3. Stores item frequencies using a `std::map`
-	4. Provides a menu with options to:
+4. Provides menu options to:
-	•	Search for an item
+   - Search for an item
-	•	Display all frequencies
+   - Display all frequencies
-	•	Show a histogram
+   - Show a histogram
-	•	Exit the program
+   - Exit the program

 ⸻